Entering the race

 Q. I can no longer take part in the race.
 Can i defer my entry to another event?

-A. As this is a one-off event, entries cannot be deferred to the following year nor to any other event.
+A. Entries cannot be deferred to the following year nor to any other event – but spaces can transferred to another runners (details above).

 Q. I would like to withdraw from the race.
 Can I transfer my space to another runner?